 The Pros and Cons of finding fashionable clothes as a wheelchair user

 However, I do like tops to be a little longer at the back so they can be tucked down.
-This keeps my back from getting cold, but also stops my tops from creasing which can cause irritation and pain.
+This keeps my back from getting cold and stops my tops from creasing which can cause irritation and pain.

-Due to my condition, I have weak arm muscles and I’m unable to lift them up.
+Due to my condition, I have weak arm muscles and I’m unable to lift them.
 I move my arms by dragging, sliding or shimmying them across a table surface.
 For this reason, the type of sleeves a top has is so important to me.

 As much as I love wearing my skinny jeans, they aren’t the most comfortable and can become annoying as the day goes on, especially around the waist area.
 High waisted jeans can be a good option for hiding those pesky lumps and bumps that we all get when sitting down.